Mozzarellabs/Facebox/README.md

 #Possible ameliorations

-[] Easier way to change text on image (ideally in a config.txt file) [] Better 3D file for base that supports the thermal printer [] 3D files for new Adafruit thermal printer guts (should allow for slimer version)
+- Easier way to change text on printed picture (ideally in a config.txt file)
+- Better 3D file for base that supports the thermal printer
+- 3D files for new Adafruit thermal printer guts (should allow for slimer version)